Violation of the method of images in non-Markovian processes and its connection to stochastic thermodynamics: Numerical simulations

-\paragraph{Average heat flow in the post first passage process} Average heat flow in the post first passage process is plotted in the Fig. 3 in the main text for the case of subdiffusive fBm $\alpha=0.8$ and superdiffusive fBm $\alpha=1.2$ cases.
-Here, we plot the same quantity for the cases of $\alpha=0.5$ and $\alpha=1.5$.
+Average heat in the post first passage process is plotted in the Fig. 3 in the main text for the case of subdiffusive fBm $\alpha=0.8$ and superdiffusive fBm $\alpha=1.2$ cases.
+Here, we plot the same quantities for the cases of $\alpha=0.5$ and $\alpha=1.5$ in Fig.~\ref{figS3}.